-Co-insurance, coinsurance: Your share of the costs of a covered health care service, calculated as a percent (for example, 20%) of the allowed amount for the service.
-You pay co-insurance plus any deductibles you owe.
-For example, if the health insurance or plan's allowed amount for an office visit is $100 and you've met your deductible, your co-insurance payment of 20% would be $20.
-The health insurance or plan pays the rest of the allowed amount.
+Coinsurance: Your share of the costs of a covered health care service, calculated as a percent (for example, 20%) of the allowed amount for the service.
+You pay coinsurance plus any deductibles you owe.
+For example, if your plan's allowed amount for an office visit is $100 and you've met your deductible, your coinsurance payment of 20% would be $20.
+Priority Health would pay the rest of the allowed amount, 80%.

-Complications of pregnancy: Conditions due to pregnancy, labor and delivery that require medical care to prevent serious harm to the health of the mother or the fetus.
-Morning sickness and a non-emergency caesarean section aren't complications of pregnancy.
+Complication of pregnancy: Conditions due to pregnancy, labor and delivery that require medical care to prevent serious harm to the health of the mother or the fetus.
+Morning sickness and a non-emergency Caesarean section aren't complications of pregnancy.

-Copayment: A fixed amount (for example, $15) you pay for a covered health care service, usually when you receive the service.
+Copayment: A fixed amount (for example, $25) you pay for a covered health care service, usually when you receive the service, usually after you have met your deductible.
 The amount can vary by the type of covered health care service.

-Coverage documents: Documents that explain exactly what coverage includes and what it does not include, how to access health care, what services require prior approval from Priority Health, and much more.
+Coverage documents: Documents that explain exactly what your plan contract includes and what it does not include, how to access health care, what services require preauthorization from Priority Health, and much more.
 Depending on what plan they have, members of Priority Health plans may receive an insurance policy, a Certificate of Coverage, an Explanation of Coverage, or a Summary Plan Description.
 If you don't receive one of these documents after you've been enrolled, contact your Human Resources staff or call our Customer Service number.

-Deductible: The amount you owe for health care services your health insurance or plan covers before your health insurance or plan begins to pay.
-For example, if your deductible is $1000, your plan won't pay anything until you've met your $1000 deductible for covered health care services subject to the deductible.
-The deductible may not apply to all services.
+Deductible: An amount you have to pay each year for the health care services your plan covers before your plan begins to pay.
+For example, if your deductible is $1,000, your plan won't pay anything until you've spent $1,000 for covered health care services that apply to the deductible.
+Not all health care costs will count towards your deductible.